“Trust your gut feeling!”

 Find an in-depth explanation in our FACT BOX below this article!

-Our body is like a huge cobweb, every part connects to the center, which in this context is the brain.
+Our body is like a giant cobweb.
+Every part connects to the center, which in this context is the brain.
 However, the brain can’t work by itself.
 So, it needs brain chemicals, such as GABA, to execute its commands.
 For this reason, GABA can influence numerous functions in the body.

 Here are five powerful GABA benefits that can change our menopause journey!